weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Viewing the Sock Shop in Your Browser

-You can then find the port that the [NodePort feature of services](/docs/user-guide/services/) allocated for the front-end service by running:
+You can then find the port that the cluster allocated for the front-end service by running:

 ~~~
 kubectl describe svc front-end -n sock-shop